OceanBioME/OceanBioME.jl/docs/src/model_components/biogeochemical/LOBSTER.md

 ![Diagram of LOBSTER formulation](lobster.svg)

 Additionally, this implementation of LOBSTER optionally models simple carbonate chemistry (`DIC` and `Alk`alinity), `Oxy`gen, and variable redfield ratios for the now dissolved and particulate organic groups (which then allows carbon to be conserved).
-For details see [StrongWrightInPrep](@citet).
 These are activated in the model setup, for example:

 ```jldoctest
 julia> using OceanBioME, Oceananigans